 - 4K video capture (up to 4096 x 2048 at 24FPS), 15MP photos (5472 x 2736)

 - Micro SD card slot compatible with upto 256GB

 The Samsung Gear 360 uses two 360-degree lenses to capture either 4K video or 15MP images through a variety of capture modes including video, photo, time-lapse, looping video and landscape HDR.
-The results are fairly good, especially for the price of this camera - which you can now get for around £129/$100.
+The results are fairly good, especially for the price of this camera.

 However, like many of the other 360 cameras out there, the fully stitched images are quite clear close-up, but distant objects are fairly blurry.
 The stitching itself though is well done and the split between the two images is often barely visible.

 This camera pairs with a range of Samsung phones and will also work with Apple iPhones, but frustratingly won't work with other Android devices.
 If you have a compatible smartphone you can access a live view of the camera for capturing purposes, as well as access to a wide range of different settings and tweaks.

 You don't need a phone to capture images or video if you don't want to though.
 A small monochrome screen on the device allows you to easily power on the camera and switch between the basic capture modes as well as settings to snap photos on the go.

 We also like the addition of the tripod mount underneath which allows you to put the camera to more adventurous uses if you should feel the need.

 The Samsung Gear 360 is IP53-rated, making it dust and splash proof, but not fully waterproof like the GoPro Max.
 It is compact and ergonomically well designed though, making it easy to take with you.
 It's small enough to fit nicely in your pocket and pop it out when you need it.